rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-retrieve-project-events-v2-project-id-events.rst

     GET /v2/{project_id}/events

-This operation returns events that are similar to those returned from the ``GET /v2/agents/{id}/events{?marker,limit,sort_dir}`` (see "List events for an agent") except that this operation returns events for all agents in the project instead of a single agent.
+This operation returns events that are similar to those returned from the ``GET /v2/agents/{id}/events{?marker,limit,sort_dir}`` (see :re:`List events for an agent <get-list-events-for-an-agent>`) except that this operation returns events for all agents in the project instead of a single agent.
 Additional ``agent_activate`` events that have been sent to the entire project instead of to a single agent are also returned.

 .. note::
    You should consider these events as transient because they might disappear after a minute or so.
 Therefore, this operation is most useful for monitoring the specified project's current events.